 A police interrogation carried out in search of a suspect’s answers to solve a murder case can lead to affirmations and denials.
 If the respondent is asked if he was at the crime scene and he assures that he was not, he will have denied the accusation.
 On the other hand, if you are asked if it is true that you work as a mechanic in a workshop and the person answers yes, you will have given your affirmation to that question.

-Affirmations can be associated, in a way defined on Digopaul, with everything said by a person.
+Affirmations can be associated with everything said by a person.
 After all, what is put into words supposes an extension of what the subject thinks.
 Expressions like “In my opinion, the opposition candidate should give up his candidacy”, “Chicken with garlic is my favorite food” and “I left my house at eight in the morning and I was only able to get on the train at quarter to eleven ” Are statements made by an individual.

 But the nature of an affirmation is not always the foundation, since for various cultural reasons human beings are used to repeating data that we have acquired passively, without analyzing its veracity, without contrasting its sources.
 One of the fields in which this theoretical lack of support is most common is health: we are all capable of describing the characteristics of a cold, from the reasons why it appears to its evolution and the methods of fighting it, but almost nobody has technical knowledge or studies with which you can defend such information.